The former Managing Director in Citibank’s Corporate and Investment Bank shares his experiences building the company’s EMEA alumni program.Read more

 In short, their current employees simply did not understand the value the program added to the company.
 Many of them simply saw it as a fun mailing-list project that HR was running on the side.
 It is the exact thought pattern that we need to break through.

 Your alumni program should be as visible and understandable as any other aspect of your business.
-Every employee has a comprehension, albeit basic and in broad strokes, of the point of recruiting, support, social media, sales, HR, and accounting departments.
+Every employee has a comprehension (albeit in broad strokes) of the point of recruiting, support, social media, sales, HR, and accounting departments.
 If you really want your program to work, alumni support should be included in this lineup of vital business functions in the minds of your employees.